-The Risk Management Department is responsible for preparing a capital adequacy assessment process report (the "ICAAP Report") to be submitted to the BRSA, which report presents an assessment of the Bank's risk appetite and internal capital adequacy assessment process.
-In addition, the Bank submits stress test reports to the BRSA, which report address how the potential adverse effects of macroeconomic conditions in Turkey might change the Bank's three-year budget plan and set forth certain scenarios and their impact upon certain key ratios of the Bank, including its capital adequacy ratios.
+The Risk Management Department is responsible for preparing an internal capital adequacy assessment process report (the "ICAAP Report") to be submitted to the BRSA, which report presents an assessment of the Bank's risk appetite and internal capital adequacy assessment process.
+In addition, the Bank submits stress test reports to the BRSA, which reports address how the potential adverse effects of macroeconomic conditions in Turkey might change the Bank's three-year budget plan and set forth certain scenarios and their impact upon certain key ratios of the Bank, including its capital adequacy ratios.

 A summary of the Bank's management of certain risks is set forth below.
-See note 26 to the 31 December 2016 IFRS Financial Statements for additional information on the management of these and other risks as of the date thereof.
+See note 4.10 of the Group's 31 December 2017 BRSA Financial Statements for additional information on the management of these and other risks as of the date thereof.